metal3d/idok/README.md

 Install from source
 ===================

-**WARNING - Because there is a problem with dropbear ssh server on raspbmc, you should patch go.crypto/ssh package with the patched I made.
+**WARNING - Because there is a problem with dropbear ssh server on raspbmc, we are using go.crypto/ssh package with the patched I made.
+The package is, at this time, located in ./tunnel package.
+Soon, if bug is fixed, we will go back to the standard ssh package.
 See: https://code.google.com/p/go/issues/detail?id=8657**

 You can clone repository and compile source code yourself: